dandai509/SQL-Power-BI-Project/README.md

 ## Conclusion

-Classic pizza has the most sales, recommend to get more than enough ingrediants in order to supply enough classic pizzas.
-Friday has the highest orders, recomend to have more staff shifted on Friday to accompanny the high demand.
-Remove Brie Carre as it performed the worst in terms of revenue, quantity and total orders.
+Classic pizza has the most sales, and it is recommended to get more than enough ingredients to supply enough classic pizzas.
+Friday has the highest orders, it is recommended to have more staff on Friday to accompany the high demand.
+Remove Brie Carre as it performed the worst in revenue, quantity and total orders.